Fluvisol1/PriceScraper/README.md

 Feel free to remove the 'placeholder' file in Results, this is just a placeholder for github purposes

+# Updates

+Download the newer version and simply install it.
+The old version automatically gets uninstalled.

+Remember to move your url files to the new version

 # Configuration

 In the Configs folder